Santos Sao Paulo, Brazil Travel Guide

 Making conscious purchasing choices a positive local economic contribution.

-Adopting respectful and ethical tourism practices creates positive experiences for both you and the Santos community.
-Your awareness and actions contribute to a richer and safer environment for all.
+Adopting respectful and ethical tourism practices creates positive experiences for both you as well as the Santos community.
+Your consciousness and actions contribute to a richer and safer environment for all.

 Stay healthy and safe with these considerations for your Santos journey.